seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **TIMON**
 Good honest men!
 Thou draw'st a counterfeit
 Best in all Athens: thou'rt, indeed, the best;
-Thou counterfeit'st most lively.
+Thou counterfeit'st most lively. /

 **Painter**
-So, so, my lord.
+/ So, so, m'lord.

 **TIMON**
 E'en so, sir, as I say.
 And, for thy fiction,